Skip to content

 Steps are a way to organize action logic into smaller, focused pieces that:

-• Execute in a defined order
+• Execute sequentially, in the order declared

 Defining Steps